valeriog2023/Networks/MULTICAST_NOTES.md

       *  This means that ```ip pim accept-register``` will not work with PIM BiDir, because there are
          **“register-stop”** messages.
 * Note: an interesting use of PIM Bidr is with VXLAN in case the of a flood and learning configuration; The Spines are usually configured as anycast RP, they synchronize using MSDP.
+* PIM BiDir is not supportedd on GRE interfaces
+* The IP Address of the RP **does not need to be assigned to a router/device**

 Configuration is simple:
 * Enable BiDir PIM on all multicast routers with:  ```ip pim bidir-enable```